nephio-experimental/tko/USAGE.md

 depending on the executor (the default executor is `command`).
 Triggers are provided as comma-separated KRM GVKs.
 Two examples:

+    # "command" executor (the default)
     tko plugin register validate free5gc/smf examples/plugins/validate_free5gc_smf.py --trigger=free5gc.plugin.nephio.org,v1alpha1,SMF

+    # "kpt" executor
     tko plugin register prepare namespace gcr.io/kpt-fn/set-namespace:v0.4.1 --executor=kpt --property=namespace=spec.namespace --trigger=workload.plugin,nephio.org,v1alpha1,Namespace

 (Note that the executable file for the `command` executor must be accessible by the controllers.
 In the Kubernetes cluster all plugins are executed in a special `tko-runner` pod.)

+### Deleting entities

+Use `delete` commands to delete individual entities by their exact IDs:

+    tko template delete topology/oran/cu:v1.0.0

+You can combine listing and deleting via the `purge` commands (again handled optimally by the backend):

+    tko deployment purge --site-id=lab/*

 ### Working with deployments